Euphonium: Notation

 In British brass bands, all instruments except the bass trombone are transposing instruments using the treble clef notation popularized in France by instrument maker Adolphe Sax for his families of instruments.
-Thus the euphonium, along with the tenor trombones and baritones, are notated as B♭ instruments in treble clef sounding a major ninth lower than written, like the tenor saxophone and bass clarinet.
+Thus the euphonium, along with the tenor trombones and baritones, are notated as B instruments in treble clef sounding a major ninth lower than written, like the tenor saxophone and bass clarinet.

 In orchestras, concert bands, and US military bands, the euphonium is generally written at concert pitch in the bass clef, treating the euphonium as a non-transposing instrument like the orchestral trombone, with high passages often written in tenor clef.
-Concert band music often provides the euphonium parts in both bass and B♭ treble clef, to accommodate players from either background, although professional players are usually familiar with either notation.
-In continental European band music, parts for the euphonium are occasionally written in transposing B♭ in bass clef, sounding a major second lower than written.
+Concert band music often provides the euphonium parts in both bass and B treble clef, to accommodate players from either background, although professional players are usually familiar with either notation.
+In continental European band music, parts for the euphonium are occasionally written in transposing B in bass clef, sounding a major second lower than written.

 Range

 The euphonium has a large range of at least four octaves.
-The range from E_{2} to about G_{4} is easily accessible, but the full working range from contemporary solo repertoire includes the pedal range from B♭_{1} down to B_{0}, and extends up to at least D_{5}.
+The range from E_{2} to about G_{4} is easily accessible, but the full working range from contemporary solo repertoire includes the pedal range from B_{1} down to B_{0}, and extends up to at least D_{5}.
 Higher notes are possible since the upper range is limited only by the fitness of the players' embouchure, although notes above the bell cutoff frequency, around the tenth harmonic in tuba family instruments (D_{5} on euphonium), are difficult to centre and continuous glissandi are possible, making valve fingering largely redundant.

 The lowest notes obtainable depend on the valve set-up of the instrument.
 All instruments are chromatic down to E_{2}, and four-valved instruments extend that down to at least C_{2}.
 Non-compensating four-valved instruments suffer from intonation problems in this range and cannot produce low B_{1}.
-These problems are solved with the modern compensating fourth valve, or with five non-compensating rotary valves on European models, using a flat whole-tone tuning for the fifth valve, as is common on five-valve tubas.
+These problems are solved with the modern compensating fourth valve, or with five non-compensating rotary valves on some European models, using a flat whole-tone tuning for the fifth valve, as is common on five-valve tubas.
 Although less satisfactory, a good player can also provide these notes on a three-valve instrument using falset tones, which are more distinct on instruments with wide conical bores and large bells.
-From B♭_{1} down lies the pedal range, the fundamentals of the instrument's harmonic series.
+From B_{1} down lies the pedal range, the fundamentals of the instrument's harmonic series.
 They are more easily produced on the euphonium and tuba than on other brass instruments, and the extent of the pedal range similarly depends on the instrument.